xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 	- 18x 45.8Gbps x 5FM = 4122Gbps (85.8% of 4800Gbps)

 If we lose one fabric card, the NC55-24DD can not be line rate (around 86%) while the NC55-18DD-SE will still be.
-It's important to state the obvious here, we are talking about lab corner cases since the situation where 12 ports 400GE will be used at an average level exceeding 86% at the exact moment we lose a fabric card is virtually impossible.
+It's important to state the obvious here, we are talking about lab corner-cases since the situation where 12 ports 400GE of the same card will be used at an average level exceeding 86%, at the exact moment we lose a fabric card is virtually impossible.

 ## 400GE and QSFP-DD